codesharedot/quantum-resistant-ledger-price/README.md

-# mithril price
+# ilcoin price

-Gets the mithril price with Python (from JSON).
+Gets the ilcoin price with Python (from JSON).

 https://pythonbasics.org